deepak-mandal/Email-Automation/README.md

 # Email-Automation-with-Python
-Automating emails by the help of Python, smtplib, Linux OS, HTML, CSS, with attachments using Encrypted connections.
+<b>Automating emails by the help of Python, smtplib, Linux & Window OS, HTML, CSS, with attachments using Encrypted connections.</b>

-<h1>Sent multiple emails in one go or on single click..
-Point to be noted is received email is in personalised type i.e. "to" for each single email_Id but not "bcc" or "cc" e-mail</h1>
+<h3>Features</h3>:- Multiple emails can in one go or on single click, The delivered email is of personalised type i.e. "to" for each single email_Id but not "bcc" or "cc" e-mail type

 <div align="center">
     <img src="/img/result.png" </img>
 </div>